marcopennekamp/lore/performance.md

 - Measure the performance of the new Typescript runtime with the Firefox profiler.
 - We can move the input types out of the multi-function definition above into the global scope so that the value is cached instead of recreated every function call.
-  - I suspect this is a major contributor to slowdown currently, because the subtyping algorithm should be quite fast
+  - This is not a big contributor to slowdown anymore since the rewrite of the runtime.
 - For each multi-function, keep a cache that remembers for which input type which function was called.
 - Turn functions calls which don't rely on multiple dispatch into direct calls.
 This is  especially useful for generic functions, because (1) a function with type parameters is less likely to have multiple implementations and (2) checking fit for generic functions is costly.
 - In the transpiled multi-function, replace the function Set() with a simple array and implement the uniqueness check manually.
 The array should usually only be a few elements big at most, so that way might be quicker than some Set magic.
-- Don't use Maps in fit.ts.
-Rather use arrays and manually compare
+- Get rid of the args.map in each multi-function header (where the input type is constructed).
+A plain loop would seem to be much faster and more direct anyway.